bob-the-hamster/aliveandwell-and-retainitwell/README.txt

 * Support for regex extraction of a substring match as a metric
 * Generalize some of the looping/retry logic into a shared parent class
 * Add a minimum-delay option for the looping logic

+# Tested with
+* Python 3.5 on Debian 9
+* Kafka 2.6 on Aiven.io
+* Postgres 12.5 on Aiven.io

 # Thanks to the authors of